Fords Prairie, Washington: 20th century

-A cherry tree, considered the largest remaining in the state, died in the early 1920s, it's remains collapsing in a windstorm years later.
+A cherry tree, considered the largest remaining in the state, died in the early 1920s, its remains collapsing in a windstorm years later.
 Though the year it was planted is unknown, by 1888 the tree was measured with a circumference of 69 in and a 32 foot-wide canopy.

 Fords Prairie has slowly been annexed by Centralia with the first annexation beginning in 1946.
 A proposal to incorporate Fords Prairie as a city failed in May 1982.
 Residents voted 85% against the proposition, an action reported as going "down like a submarine with screen doors".

 21st century

 The community was notified in late 2024 by the city of Centralia and several Lewis County departments that drinking water within Fords Prairie may be unsafe.
 Nitrate levels had been recorded as increasing in wells in 2023, leading to additional testing of private well water which confirmed a regional issue.
 No official announcement of contamination was issued but potential causes that were considered included seepage of bird manure from a local game farm and leaking septic systems.